KonanM/tser/README.md

 * implement pretty printing to the console **automatically**, but allow for user defined implementations
 * implement comparision operators (equal, non-equal, smaller) **automatically**, but allow for user defined implementations
 * support printing the serialized representation of an object to the console via base64 encoding (this way only printable characters are used, allows for easily loading objects into the debugger via strings)
-* use minimal set of includes (```array, string, string_view, tuple, type_traits, iostream```) and only ~ 350 lines of code (including 50 lines of comments)
+* use minimal set of includes (```array, string, string_view, tuple, type_traits, iostream```) and only ~ 320 lines of code

 ## Features

-* C++17 header only and single header (400 LOC, 350 LOC without comments - 17Kb)
+* C++17 header only and single header (320 LOC, 292 LOC without comments - 13Kb)
-* Header only version is split so that an even more minimal subset of the libary can be used
 * Cross compiler (supports gcc, clang, msvc) and warning free (W4, Wall, Wextra)
 * Dependency-free
+* Boost-License so feel free to do whatever you want with the code
 * Supports ```std::array, std::vector, std::list, std::deque, std::string, std::unique_ptr, std::shared_ptr, std::optional, std::tuple, std::map, std::set, std::unordered_map, std::unordered_set, std::multiset, std::multimap, std::unordered_multimap, std::unordered_multiset ```
-* Supports serialization of user defined types that follow standard container/type conventions
+* Supports serialization of user defined types / containers
 * Supports recursive parsing of types (e.g. containers/pointers of serializable types)
 * Supports pretty printing to the console **in json format**
 * Supports printing of the serialized representation via base64 encoding